NadineAB/CS-Outreach-Kits/README.md

 This workshop is suitable for young people in Years 11 and 12.
 For this workshop:

-    - We will need two BBC micro: bits, one to act like a token and the second one for the students to programme and solve the worksheet.
-    - The Token code, which can be downloaded on the token micro: bit.
-    - The worksheet with instructions, which can be seen below.
+    - We will need open MakeCode Arcade website to code this game

 <img align="left" width="30" height="30" src="https://github.com/NadineAB/Brunel-CS-Outreach-Kits/assets/7339533/6dff3979-958f-4414-8800-1c96b00b61e1">